AlexSchizoid/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image3]

-False positives might be detected so in order to remove these outliers we need to implement a rejection mechanism.
+False positives(like in the previous image) might be detected so in order to remove these outliers we need to implement a rejection mechanism.
 For each pixel inside the determined prediction we add the value 1 to a seperate heatmap image.
 Each time the pixel is found inside a box that the coresponding pixel in the heatmap gets "warmer".
-Using these method we can now select patches of the heatmap that maps a threshold.
+Using these method we can now select patches of the heatmap that have pixels with values above the threshold.
 For example here is the heatmap obtained by thresholding to 1:

 ![alt text][image4]